renpy/renpy/sphinx/source/layeredimage.rst

 ------

 Of course, the ``layeredimage`` statements have a Python equivalents.
-The group statement does not - the group is supplied to Attribute, and the auto functionality can be implemented using :func:`renpy.list_images`.
+The group statement does not—the group is supplied to ``attribute``, and the auto functionality can be implemented using :func:`renpy.list_images`.

 .. include:: inc/li